SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 # Security and Compliance Checks: Early Access

-The new **Security and Compliance Checks** visible directly from your SysKit Point home screen pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
+The new **Security and Compliance Checks**, visible directly from your SysKit Point home screen, pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
 These checks should keep you aware and help you **react quickly to keep your environment secure and under control**.

 Collecting all the important info about the security and compliance state of the environment is a time-consuming and repetitive administration task.
 SysKit Point will perform regular security and compliance checks for you and present the results on your home screen from where you can click and **drill down to a specific report to investigate further**, and decide if you want to take some action and **resolve** specific issue.